Conditions for Convergence of Dynamic Regressor Extension and Mixing Parameter Estimator Using LTI Filters: Main Result

-It is important to note that the claim {\bf P1} proves that if $\phi(t)$ is IE then $\Delta_N(t)$ is bounded away from zero for all {\em finite} times $\bar t$, which does not ensure that the necessary and sufficient condition for convergence, {\em i.e.}, $\Delta_N(t) \notin \call_2$, is satisfied.
-On the other hand, if $\phi(t)$ is PE, {\bf P2} and {\bf F2} of Proposition 1, ensure the DREM estimator is GES.
-These facts are illustrated in the simulations of the section below.
+\begin{remark} It is important to note that the claim {\bf P1} proves that if $\phi$ is IE then $\Delta_N(t)$ is bounded away from zero for all {\em finite} times $ t$, which {\em does not} ensure that the necessary and sufficient condition for convergence, {\em i.e.}, $\Delta_N \notin \call_2$, is satisfied.
+On the other hand, if $\phi$ is PE and satisfies the condition \eqref{Lh}, using successively {\bf P2} and {\bf F2} of Proposition 1, it ensures that the DREM estimator is GES.
+These facts are illustrated in simulations of the section below. \end{remark}

+\begin{remark} If $\phi\in $ PE, it is possible to estimate the unknown parameter vector $\theta$ off-line from the L-ELRE or the scalar mixed regressors.
+Indeed, as done in KKL observer \cite{BERAND}, we can replace the online gradient-descent search by the calculation of the inverse mappings, that is,

+for the former and the simpler $\hat \theta(t) = {1\over \Delta_N(t)}\caly_N(t)$ for the latter.
+However, such an implementation is fragile in the presence of noise and stymies the ability to track (slowly) time-varying parameters. \end{remark}

+\begin{remark} The key point in {\bf P1} is to establish the connection between an interval property of $\phi$ and the ``point-wise'' property of the scalar variable $\Delta_N$ after some moment of time.
+To give some insight on this fact we recall that we can apply---as done in \cite[Proposition 7]{ORTNIKGER} for KRE---Jacobi's formula to \eqref{ss_elre} (with $\ell=q$ and $\Delta$ defined in \eqref{del}) to get